Changissnz/selfinterest/README.md

 has allowed informatic activity to be easier monetized, since these activities are conducted over programmed self-logging and distributive data services.
 Calling the greater capabilities of storing and operating information more conducive towards disruption is, however, a faulty leap in logic.
-Information is not exempt from the acclimative quality of self-interest, and it is foolish to forget that although there have been recent events such as the Arab Spring (2010), explained as a consequence and promotion of Internet utility, and diversification of media sources, these events of grandeur, greatness, and unexpectations are because of the
+Information is not exempt from the acclimative property of self-interest, and it is foolish to forget that although there have been recent events such as the Arab Spring (2010), explained as a consequence and promotion of Internet utility, and diversification of media sources, these events of grandeur, greatness, and unexpectations are because of the